What is a Gateway IP Address

 Solution

-Assign an utterly unique IP address to the gateway to resolve conflicts.
-Make sure no other system is using the same IP.
+To resolve conflicts, assign the gateway an utterly unique IP address and ensure no other system is using the same IP.

 Unauthorized Access to Gateway